distro/distro.github.com/en/docs/packo/quickstart.md

 The `source` tells Packø the address to use for downloading the source.
 Here `sourceforge://` is a special notation meaning "use the sourceforge fetcher", stuff between #{} will be interpolated at the right time, so `#{package.version}` will become `5.8` when interpolated.
-Remember to not use string that gets interpolated when defined, check a Ruby reference to know which ones get interpolated.
+Remember not to use the literal notation that gets interpolated when defined, check a Ruby reference to know which ones get interpolated.

 Callbacks
 ---------